-Essential Legal Concepts with Tax Analysis - 40 CPE Credit Hours
+Essential Legal Concepts with Tax Analysis 2016 - 40 CPE

 While accounting and the practice of law are separate professions, the accountant must be conversant with essential legal concepts.
 Modern accounting practice requires familiarity with corporate legal structure, business entities, partnership operations, contracts, property rights, employment law, divorce, consumer protection, will & trusts, and even bankruptcy law.
 This course explores these specific areas with emphasis on business and accounting issues.
 This informal and clear guide to the basic concepts of business law provides accountants with an excellent review of legal concepts that arise in any tax professional’s practice.
 The attendees will gain the ability to recognize and discuss general legal concepts with both client and their counsel.